ACCESS

 RAILWAYS

-SHIN-KOBE STATION SERVICES TO:
+FROM SHINKANSEN SHIN-KOBE STATION TO:

 City(Station) Approximate time(Bullet train)